jrottinghuis/mens-erger-je-niet/README.md

     games = 10000

 For a regular six player game, set the following properties:  `playerCount = 6` and `dotsPerPlayer = 8` Strategies for a tournament are a little more structured.
-See `src/main/resources/mejn-strategy-config.xml` and it's corresponding schema.
+See [src/main/resources/mejn-strategy-config.xml](src/main/resources/mejn-strategy-config.xml) and it's corresponding schema.
 Strategies can be configured by name, providing the fully qualified classname of the implementation, and a set of parameters passed.

  ## Build

- The project uses gradle for building, testing, and running.
+ The project is coded in Java (requires version 17+) and uses [gradle](https://docs.gradle.org/) for building, testing, and running.
 For example:

      /mens-erger-je-niet% gradle test